 - 1. The approved design alternate is consistent with the intent of Article 8.4; - 2.
 The approved design alternate does not increase congestion or compromise safety; - 3.
-The approved design alternate does not create additional maintenance responsibilities for the City; - The approved design alternate has been designed and certified by a Professional Engineer, or such other design professional licensed to design, seal and certify the alternate; - 5.
-The approved design alternate will not adversely impact stormwater collection and conveyance; and - 6.
+The approved design alternate does not create additional maintenance responsibilities for the City; - 4.
+The approved design alternate has been designed and certified by a Professional Engineer, or such other design professional licensed to design, seal and certify the alternate; - The approved design alternate will not adversely impact stormwater collection and conveyance; and - 6.
 The design alternate is deemed reasonable due to one or more of the following: - a.
 Given the existing physical environment, including but not limited to the following, compliance is not physically feasible: - i. an existing building would impede roadway expansion; or - ii. transitioning from a different street section; or - b.
-The burden of compliance is not reasonable given the size of the site or intensity of the development. - 7.
-All private streets shall be treated as public street rights-of-way for purposes of determining required setbacks and lot widths. - 8.
-The final plat shall be conditioned as follows: - Require perpetual maintenance of private streets by a homeowners' association to the same standards as connecting public streets for the safe use of persons using the streets; and - b.
-State that the City has absolutely no obligation or intention to ever accept such streets as public right-of-way.
+The burden of compliance is not reasonable given the size of the site or intensity of the development.